we need your help

 Invest 606 flood Relief Grant

-If your small business, farm, or social enterprise has been impacted by the February 2025 flood, you are eligible to apply for our Invest 606 Flood Relief Grant.
-This grant is made possible through a partnership between Invest 606, the Foundation for Appalachian Kentucky, and the Appalachian Impact Fund.
+Small businesses, farms, and social enterprises that were impacted by the February 2025 flood were eligible to apply for our Invest 606 Flood Relief Grant.
+This grant was made possible through a partnership between Invest 606, the Foundation for Appalachian Kentucky, and the Appalachian Impact Fund.
+A total of 97 small businesses received funds to help them recover.

 Central Appalachian Family Farm Fund flood Relief Grant

-Farms that were impacted by the February 2025 floods can now apply for the Central Appalachian Family Farm Fund’s flood relief grant.
+Farms that were impacted by the February 2025 floods were eligible to apply for the Central Appalachian Family Farm Fund’s flood relief grant.
 This grant is a partnership between the Community Farm Alliance and the Foundation for Appalachian Kentucky.
+Through this grant, 39 farms received funds to help them recover.

 Questions?
 Email jennifer@cfaky.org or call (606) 439-1357 and ask for Jennifer Weeber.